By Karyn Greenstreet

 You can create a mix of testimonial lengths.
 Long-form testimonials help the prospective member to get a deeper sense of the benefits of joining your group.
 Short testimonials are quick to read or watch and highlight one specific point you’re trying to make.

-Start with a long-form testimonial, either several paragraphs or up to 5 minutes of video.
+Start with a long-form testimonial, either several paragraphs or up to 5 minutes of video (edited from your longer interview video).
 This allows you and your member to get through all of the 12 questions above, and elaborate on ideas.
 You can always edit these down to the most meaningful moments later.

 Short testimonials, perhaps two or three sentences, or one minute of video, help to highlight one key piece of the conversation.
 The easiest way to create short testimonials is to start with a long-form testimonial and take clippings from it.
 If a member is going to record a video testimonial on their own, it might be better to remind them to keep it short: it will be easier for them to remember the key ideas they want to share if they only need to record a one-minute video.